The Amazing Screw-On Head, on Sci-Fi

 Well, this is based on a one-shot comic from Dark Horse, which I'm afraid I've never read.
 Anyway, I first watched it on scifi.com, and then, 10 days later, watched it again when it premiered on Sci-Fi Channel.
-It could become the pilot for a series, in which case I'd move it off this page.
-But for now I have no idea if that'll happen.
+It could have become the pilot for a series, but unfortunately that didn't happen.

 It's about a sort of robotic head, which, when necessary, screws onto any of various robotic bodies.
 His name is Screw-On Head (voiced by Paul Giamatti), and he works for President Lincoln, during the American Civil War.
 Can't really say anything about his origins as yet, though he does seem to have been around for well over a hundred years, at least.
 At some point in the past, he had a manservant (and best friend) named H.G.
 Manifold, who had a taste for ancient forbidden knowledge.
 And at some point, Manifold apparently turned himself into a zombie, albeit a very intelligent, articulate one.
 He calls himself Emperor Zombie, now (voiced by David Hyde Pierce), and is in the world domination business.
 Screw-On Head also has a dog named Mr. Dog, that seems now to be a sort of cross between zombie head and taxidermic body, but loyal to Head.
 Anyway, Head has had seven manservants since Manifold, all of whom have been killed by Zombie.
 Head doesn't want to get too close to his latest manservant, Mr. Groin, because of Manifold's betrayal... he can't really trust friends, anymore.
 Also, Head was once in love with a woman named Patience, who Zombie had turned into a vampire, so now she's Zombie's lover and servant, which is something else that, naturally, troubles Head.